 1. Yogasana Coursework

-Coursework for both Yogasana and pranayama is characterised by instruction and application.
-The syllabus guides students through Yogasana, pranayama and Yoga philosophy such that Yoga is engaged as a reflective practice
+Yogasana coursework is characterised by instruction and application.
+The syllabus guides students through Yogasana, pranayama and Yoga philosophy so that Yoga can be engaged in as a reflective practice.

 2. Pranayama Coursework

 Pranayama is the Yogic art of breathing.
-Pranayama is introduced in lying down position and evolves through repetition with an emphasis on the quality and texture of the breath.
-This approach develops a steady mind and a capacity to direct our attention.
-In a fast paced ever changing world pranayama requires that we let go of characteristics associated with doing and achieving to a state of being and watching.
+Pranayama is introduced in lying position and evolves through repetition with an emphasis on the quality and texture of the breath.
+This approach develops a steady mind and a capacity to direct our for attention.
+In a fast paced ever changing world pranayama requires that we let go of characteristics associated with 'doing' and 'achieving' to enter a state of ‘being’ described as a reflective state.

 3. Led Practice

-Led practice moves students from a focus on instruction to an environment where they can refine observation, develop concentration and experience integration.
-In these sessions, the asana names are called with the practice leader presenting but there is no instruction.
-To enrol in a Led practice, students must also be enrolled in a Yogasana course.
+Led practice moves students from a focus on instruction to an environment where they can refine observation, develop concentration and continuity of awareness.
+In these sessions, the Leader calls the asana names as they do the practice with the group but there is no instruction.
+To enrol in a Led practice students must also be enrolled in a Yogasana course.